 Organize Your Thoughts

-One of my main reasons for journaling is to organize my thoughts.
+I journal to organize my thoughts.
 I have so much stuff floating around in my head that it’s impossible to keep track of everything.
-I use a journal to brain dump – transfer everything in my head into the journal to decide what to focus on now and what can wait for later.

 Develop Ideas